 SEGC's constitution provides that the term of office of each director expires three years after the date the director's appointment takes effect.
 A retiring director is eligible to be reappointed to the Board.
-Directors' remuneration is determined by ASX as the sole member of SEGC.
+Directors' remuneration is determined by of the members of SEGC.